Starry (The Killjoys album)

 Starry is the debut album by the Canadian alternative rock band, The Killjoys.
 The album was recorded at the Soho Common Recording House in Hamilton, Ontario and was released in 1994.
 "Today I Hate Everyone", "Dana", and "Any Day Now" were released as singles.
-Originally independently released, it was re-released by WEA Canada, with tracks 1, 5, 7 & 8 remixed by Terry Brown.
+Originally independently released, the album sold 20,000 copies before the band signed with WEA Canada, who re-released the album with tracks 1, 5, 7 & 8 remixed by Terry Brown.

 Track listing

 All songs written by Mike Trebilcock, except where noted.